justincwatt/wp-monthchunks/readme.txt

 Display monthly archives by year with links to each month in the following compact format:

-    2010
+    2012
-    6 7 8 9 10 11 12
+    1 2 3 4 5 6 7 8 9

     2011
     1 2 3 4 5 6 7 8 9 10 11 12

-    2012
+    2010
-    1 2 3 4 5 6 7 8 9
+    6 7 8 9 10 11 12

 Serves as a drop in replacement for `wp_get_archives( array( 'type' => 'monthly' )`.

 == Installation ==

 1. Extract the zip file, drop the contents in your wp-content/plugins/ directory, and then activate from the Plugins page.
-1. Edit your theme file (e.g. sidebar.php) and replace WordPress template tag `wp_get_archives();` with `monthchunks();`
+1. Edit your theme file (e.g. sidebar.php) and replace the WordPress template tag `wp_get_archives();` with `monthchunks();`

 == Frequently Asked Questions ==

-= What if I want the years to be displayed in ascending order (2010, 2011, 2012...) instead of descending (the default)? =
+= How do I make the years display in ascending order (2010, 2011, 2012...) instead of descending (the default)? =

 The monthchunks function takes two optional parameters and the first is `year_order`, which accepts two string values: `"descending"` or `"ascending"`.

-= What if I want the months to be displayed using the first letters of the names of the month (J, F, M...) instead of numbers (the default)? =
+= How do I make the months display using the first letters of the month's name (J, F, M...) instead of numbers (the default)? =

 The monthchunks function takes two optional parameters and the second is `month_format`, which accepts two string values: `"numeric"` or `"alpha"`.

 == Screenshots ==

 1. This is how Monthchunks looks on the Twenty Eleven theme.
-Here you can see that four years of archives (up to 48 links, eventually) take up only 200 vertical pixels of precious sidebar real estate.
+Four years of archives (up to 48 links) take up only 200 vertical pixels of precious sidebar real estate.
+If you're on a monthly archive page, that month's number is bold, but not a link.
+If you hover over any month, you'll see the full localized month name and year as a *tooltip*.

 == Changelog ==
 = 2.3 =